Yreka, California: Yreka rebellion

 On November 27, 1941, a group of young men gained national media attention when, brandishing hunting rifles for dramatic effect, they stopped traffic on U.S. Route 99 south of Yreka, and handed out copies of a Proclamation of Independence, stating that the State of Jefferson was in "patriotic rebellion against the States of California and Oregon" and would continue to "secede every Thursday until further notice."

 The secession movement ended quickly, though not before Del Norte County District Attorney John Leon Childs of Crescent City was inaugurated as governor of the State of Jefferson on December 4, 1941.

 The first blow was the death of Mayor Gable on December 2, followed by the attack on Pearl Harbor on December 7.
 Those in favor of secession focused their efforts on the war effort, which crippled the movement.

 Geography

-The Yreka Phlox (Phlox hirsuta) is the city's official flower.
+The Yreka phlox (Phlox hirsuta) is the city's official flower.

-Yreka is approximately 2500 ft above sea level in the Shasta Valley, south of the Siskiyou Mountains and north of Mount Shasta, a 14000 ft dormant volcano that towers over the valley.
+Yreka is about 2500 ft above sea level in the Shasta Valley, south of the Siskiyou Mountains and north of Mount Shasta, a 14000 ft dormant volcano that towers over the valley.

-According to the United States Census Bureau, the city has an area of 10.1 sqmi, of which 10.0 sqmi is land and 0.1 sqmi (0.72%) is water.
+According to the United States Census Bureau, the city has an area of 10.1 sqmi, of which 0.1 sqmi (0.72%) is covered by water.

 Natural history

 The official city flower of Yreka is the Yreka phlox (Phlox hirsuta).

-The only known specimen of Calochortus monanthus, the single-flowered mariposa lily, was collected near Yreka along the banks of the Shasta River, by botanist Edward Lee Greene, in June 1876.
+The only known specimen of Calochortus monanthus, the single-flowered mariposa lily, was collected near Yreka along the banks of the Shasta River by botanist Edward Lee Greene in June 1876.